FreedomChal/Semantic-Segmentation/README.md

 ## The Model

 The Model is a Fully Convolutional Network (FCN) based off of [this paper](https://arxiv.org/pdf/1605.06211.pdf).
-It uses a pre-trained encoder, with a decoder slightly different than the one described in the paper, but with the same central features.
+It uses a pre-trained encoder, with a decoder slightly different than the one described in the paper, but with the same central features, as shown below:

+![alt text][image2]